Our small team is led by our Project Manager and co-founder Rob Penn. Rob is supported by our sole full-time employee, our General Manager.

 Mark Morgan

-Mark returned home in 2000 and took over the family farm, following organic and environmentally friendly principles.
-Mark has been involved with STUMP from the very beginning, helping Keith to prepare maps for the Bryn Arw site.
-In 2022 he began working part-time alongside Kate as a field officer specializing in small woodland and hedgerow creation schemes.
+Mark returned home in 2000 to take over the family farm, where he follows organic and environmentally friendly principles.
+He has been involved with STUMP from the beginning, helping to prepare maps for the Bryn Arw site, and since 2022 has worked part-time as a field officer alongside Kate, specialising in small woodland and hedgerow creation schemes

 General Manager